ahmedguindou/holbertonschool-printf/README.md

 ---

 ## Author
-This implementation was developed by Ahmed Guindou and Rassil Jdidi as part of a project to deepen understanding of variadic functions, string manipulation, and structured programming in C.
+This implementation was developed by Ahmed Guindou and Rassil Jdidi as part of a project to deepen understanding of variadic functions in C.